 - Understand the relationship between diet, nutrition and health, including the physiological and psychological effects of poor diet and health

-• Understand the economic, environmental, ethical, and socio-cultural influences on food availability, production processes, and diet and health choices
+- Understand the economic, environmental, ethical, and socio-cultural influences on food availability, production processes, and dietary choices

-• Understand and explore a range of ingredients and processes from different culinary traditions (traditional British and international), to inspire new ideas or modify existing recipes.
+- Understand and explore a range of ingredients and processes from different culinary traditions (including national and international), to inspire new ideas or modify existing recipes.

 GCSE food preparation and nutrition equips students with the knowledge, understanding and skills required to cook and apply the principles of food science, nutrition and healthy eating.
-The course encourages students to cook and enable them to make informed decisions about a wide range of further learning opportunities and career pathways as well as develop vital life skills that enable them to feed themselves and others affordably and nutritiously, now and later in life
+The course encourages students to cook and enables them to make informed decisions about a wide range of further learning opportunities and career pathways.
+It also helps them develop vital life skills, so they can feed themselves and others affordably and nutritiously, now and later in life.